cf-convention/cf-convention.github.io/discussion.md

 *   [General discussion and standard names][github_discuss]

-    For proposing standard names, any discussion about the interpretation and use of the CF conventions, and initial suggestions for proposals to change or extend the CF conventions.
+    For proposing standard names, asking questions or having discussions about the interpretation and use of the CF conventions, and initial suggestions for proposals to change or extend the CF conventions.